-The financial statements, the related financial statement schedule, and management's report on the effectiveness of internal control over financial reporting incorporated in this prospectus by reference from the Company's Annual Report on Form 10-K for the year ended December 31, 2005 have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference, and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The financial statements, the related financial statement schedule, and management's report on the effectiveness of internal control over financial reporting incorporated in this prospectus by reference from the Company's Annual Report on Form 10-K for the year ended December 31, 2006 have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference (which reports (1) express an unqualified opinion on the financial statements and the financial statement schedule and include an explanatory paragraph relating to the adoption of Statement of Financial Accounting Standards No. 123 (Revised 2004), Share-Based Payment, (2) express an unqualified opinion on management's assessment regarding the effectiveness of internal control over financial reporting, and (3) expresses an unqualified opinion on the effectiveness of internal control over financial reporting), and have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.

-The consolidated financial statements of Si Automation S.A. as of September 30, 2006 and December 31, 2005, for the nine month period ended September 30, 2006 and the year ended December 31, 2005 and incorporated in this prospectus by reference to our Current Report on Form 8-K/A filed with the SEC on January 17, 2007, have been so incorporated in reliance on the report of KPMG S.A., given on the authority of said firm as experts in accounting and auditing.
+The consolidated financial statements of Si Automation S.A. as of September 30, 2006 and December 31, 2005, for the nine month period ended September 30, 2006 and the year ended December 31, 2005 and incorporated in this prospectus by reference to our Current Report on Form 8-K/A filed with the SEC on January 16, 2007, have been so incorporated in reliance on the report of KPMG S.A., independent registered public accounting firm, incorporated by reference herein, and upon the authority of said firm as experts in accounting and auditing.